wasabikev/wasabikev/README.md

 🌐 You can reach me through my [LinkedIn](https://www.linkedin.com/in/atkinsonkevin/)

-🔮 **What's Next?** I want to fine-tune one... and I'd love to secure some compute to pre-train one.
+🔮 **What's Next?** I want to work with the entire LLM tech stack, building applications and solutions.

 <!---